 At Guru, we don’t use email internally.
 We mostly use Slack (and Zoom) to communicate.
 So when our favorite chat platform goes down, the most intuitive thing for us to do is not to simply email each other.
 After all, some team members may only check email once or twice a day!
 If the outage lasts longer than we can realistically wait to collaborate, here’s our backup plan, as documented in Guru.
 We use easily findable language (Slack outage) and we don’t bury it among all of our other tech stack or comms documentation.

-If this were to change, our IT team could easily push a Knowledge Alert out with this Card, letting us know what the new policy was while also completely bypassing our first-day-after-vacation inboxes.
+If this were to change, our IT team could easily push an announcement out with this Card, letting us know what the new policy was while also completely bypassing our first-day-after-vacation inboxes.
 Phew!
 Crisis averted.

 2. When things are normal, does everyone know how they’re expected to communicate?